Deploy sample apps

-You can install two sample apps in your demo setup: Bookinfo and httpbin.
-You might also install additional tools such as Keycloak as an OpenID Connect provider.
-These sample apps are used throughout the documentation to help test connectivity, such as in the policy guides.
+These sample apps are used throughout the documentation to help test connectivity, such as in the traffic management, security, and resiliency policies guides.

 To test out microservice traffic management, deploy different versions of the Bookinfo sample app to both of the workload clusters. cluster1 runs the app with versions 1 and 2 of the reviews service (reviews-v1 and reviews-v2), and cluster2 runs version 3 of the reviews service (reviews-v3).